 How is the Green Cart pilot going?

 Since starting in March 2012, participation and the amount of food and yard waste we collect continues to grow.
-In one year, residents in pilot communities have reduced their garbage by 40 per cent compared to other communities without green cart service.
+Residents in pilot communities have reduced their garbage by 40 per cent compared to other communities without Green Cart service.